 I bought tickets to the Candlelight Concert as a birthday surprise for my husband, and we ended up seeing the Queen tribute show.
 It was so good—I enjoyed it even more than the traditional orchestra performances I’ve attended recently.
 Maybe it was the music (Queen hits differently), or maybe it was the warm candlelit glow that made the whole space feel intimate and alive, but I couldn’t stop smiling the entire night.

-Ursino Castle [Castello Ursino]
+19. Ursino Castle [Castello Ursino]

 P.za Federico di Svevia, 21, 95121 Catania CT, Italy

-One of the most fascinating things to see in Catania is Castello Ursino, a 13th-century fortress with a past that’s anything but boring.
+One of the most fascinating things to see in Catania is Castello Ursino, a 13th-century fortress with a history that’s anything but boring.
 Originally built by Emperor Frederick II as a seaside stronghold, it now stands awkwardly inland thanks to a massive lava flow from Mount Etna in 1669 that moved the coastline.
 You can still see traces of that lava surrounding the castle’s base, a stark reminder of Sicily’s volcanic temperament.

 Inside, the castle houses the Museo Civico, a low-key treasure trove of classical sculptures, Greek ceramics, and mosaics from the private collection of Catania’s aristocratic Biscari family.
 Wander through the echoey halls and you’ll stumble upon medieval graffiti left by prisoners, because yes—this place doubled as a jail.
 History here isn’t behind glass; it’s written on stone walls.

-Take A Stroll Down Via Etnea
+20. Take A Stroll Down Via Etnea

 If you’re scanning for the most essential things to see in Catania, start with Via Etnea.
 This is Catania’s lifeline—a straight shot from the Piazza del Duomo to the shadow of Mt.
 Etna, offering everything from high-street fashion to fresh cannoli.
 Even if you’re not in the mood to shop, it’s worth a stroll to soak in the mix of Sicilian Baroque architecture and street life in full swing.